 I was starting to get worried but I did not know what to do.
 Surely sprained ankles don’t take this long to heal, I asked myself?
 I started shooting down over-the-counter pain killers to get me through busy work days but that was only a temporary solution.
 I continued applying ice when I got home at the end of the day as well, but the next morning, the pain would be back.

 The thing is that although ice is an easy, cheap home remedy, it is only a short-term pain reliever and it is certainly not suitable for Grade II or III sprains.
-Through some research, I found out that ice slows down the “body’s natural healing process” and many studies as well as the National Athletics Trainers Association have stated that it is the most ineffective method for treating an ankle sprain.
+Through some research, I found out that ice slows down the “body’s natural healing process” and many studies as well as the National Athletics Trainers Association have stated that it is the most ineffective method for treating a sprained ankle.
 Prolonged resting does not help in the healing process either because a sprained ankle becomes unstable and does not help strengthen or restore the full range of motion.
 I then worried about the prospect of having fractured my ankle as well, at which point, I finally went to the doctor to get an x-ray.

 After finding out that my ankle was in fact sprained, I was told to go see a physical therapist and fork over some big bucks to treat it.
 In addition, I was told that the treatment would require some 6-8 weeks before full recovery.
 Not only did the major cost of the treatment bother me but I hesitated to commit to such a lengthy time frame as well.
 In about two weeks, I was about to go on a once-in-a-life back-packing adventure to Asia with my buddies, and I did not want to cancel the trip nor become the lame duck opting out of hikes and adventure sports during the trip.
 I needed a solution pronto.
 Perhaps there were other remedies out there that could heal me, I had convinced myself.